-Sequence stratigraphic interpretative analysis thus involves identifying the subdividing surfaces enveloping the geometries of discrete contemporaneous sediment bodies of the sedimentary section.
-The interpreter then conceptually reverses the order of deposition by back-stripping the contemporaneous geometries from oldest to youngest and then reassembles these in order of accumulation, using as a template the subdividing surfaces, lithofacies geometry, and fauna to interpret the evolving character of depositional setting.
-The reassembly tracks the evolution of the sedimentary system, its hydrodynamic setting, and accommodation (see Basin Clastic Sequence Hierachies for such a reassembly).
+The characteristic geometries of accommodation successions are interpreted to differentiate the systems tracts and sequences listed below.
+First the interpreter reverses the order of deposition by back-stripping the contemporaneous stratal geometries from youngest to oldest, These are then reassembled in the order of successive accumulation.
+This reassembly uses the template of subdividing surfaces, lithofacies geometry, and fauna to interpret the evolving character of depositional setting and build conceptual models.
+Reassembly tracks the evolution of the sedimentary system, its hydrodynamic setting, and accommodation (see Basin Clastic Sequence Hierarchies for such a reassembly).

-The back-stripping and analysis is aided by the subdivision of the sequence stratigraphic section on the basis of major depositional and erosional surfaces alluded to above.
-There are a variety of contemporaneous elements subdivided by the surfaces and their hierarchy from low frequency to high frequency includes:
+The back-stripping and analysis is aided by a variety of contemporaneous elements subdivided by the surfaces and their hierarchy from low frequency to high frequency.
+These include:

 As these sediments are reassembled, the genetic character of the sequences, systems tracts, parasequences, and beds will be seen as products of changes in accommodation.
 A limit to this analytical strategy is often the extent of ones understanding of the inferred depositional setting.
 The advantage of the strategy is it considers new questions, leading to more realistic interpretations and enhanced predictions of lithofacies heterogeneity's.
 Thus the sequence stratigraphic framework is used to analyze and explain how sedimentary rocks acquire their layered character, lithology, texture, faunal associations and other properties.
 These properties in turn can be used to explain how the mechanisms of sediment accumulation, erosion and inter-related processes produced the current configuration of these rocks.

 The sequence stratigraphic approach recommended on this web site for the interpretation of sedimentary rocks contrasts with:

 Analyses based on sequence stratigraphy apply allostratigraphic models to interpret the depositional origin of these sedimentary strata but in contrast assumes, though this is not always stated, an implicit connection of the contermporaneous strata to relative sea level or base level change.

 Niels Steno and Johannes Walther